broeneatsdinner/Dinner-Lab-Wiki/Branch-Naming-Conventions.md

 quickly fix the master branch, merged into master and then into develop

 **Release** `release-`
-branched off of develop and merged into master every tuesday
+branched off of develop and merged into master every Tuesday at 10:00 central time.
+If bugfixes that are reported on the `release-` branch take place, they're branched from `release-` and merged back into `release-`. `release-` is then merged into master, and back into develop.

 ---